jelle619/openlicenseformodification/README.md

-Please do not use the license!
-It isn't yet finalised!
+Please do not use this license!
+It isn't finalised yet!

 # Open License for Modification (OLM)
 A license for the innovators among us.